Stabilizing Rate of Stochastic Control Systems: Abstract

 \section{Abstract}

 This paper develops a quantitative framework for analyzing the mean-square exponential stabilization of stochastic linear systems with multiplicative noise, focusing specifically on the optimal stabilizing rate, which characterizes the fastest exponential stabilization achievable under admissible control policies.
-Our contributions are twofold.
-First, we extend the norm-based techniques from deterministic switched systems to the stochastic setting, deriving a verifiable necessary and sufficient condition for the exact attainability of the optimal stabilizing rate, together with computable upper and lower bounds.
-Second, by restricting attention to state-feedback policies, we reformulate the optimal stabilizing rate problem as an optimal control problem with a nonlinear cost functional and derive a Bellman-type equation.
+The framework consists of two complementary developments.
+First, we extend the norm-based analysis from deterministic switched systems to the stochastic setting and establish computable upper and lower bounds for the optimal stabilizing rate.
+Second, by restricting attention to state-feedback policies, we introduce an optimal control formulation of the optimal stabilizing rate problem and derive a Bellman-type equation.
 Since this Bellman-type equation is not directly tractable, we recast it as a nonlinear matrix eigenvalue problem whose valid solutions require strictly positive-definite matrices.
-To ensure the existence of such solutions, we introduce a regularization scheme and develop a Regularized Normalized Value Iteration (RNVI) algorithm, which in turn converges to strictly positive-definite fixed points for a perturbed version of the original nonlinear matrix eigenvalue problem while producing feedback controllers.
-Evaluating these regularized solutions further yields certified lower and upper bounds for the optimal stabilizing rate, resulting in a constructive and verifiable framework for determining the fastest achievable mean-square stabilization under multiplicative noise.
+To overcome the possible absence of such solutions, we introduce a regularization scheme and develop a Regularized Normalized Value Iteration (RNVI) algorithm, which in turn generates strictly positive-definite fixed points for a perturbed version of the original nonlinear matrix eigenvalue problem while producing feedback controllers.
+Evaluating these regularized solutions further yields certified lower and upper bounds for the optimal stabilizing rate, providing a constructive procedure for estimating the fastest achievable mean-square decay rate.
+We also provide a sufficient condition for the certified gap to close and a necessary structural condition satisfied by each regular nonvanishing-gap fixed-point sequence.
+Numerical experiments further demonstrate the effectiveness of the proposed framework.

 \textbf{Keywords:} stochastic control, mean-square exponential stability, multiplicative noise, stabilizing rate, optimal feedback control, regularization.